-Corporate accounting is an activity that deals with analyzing, classifying, collecting, and presenting a company’s financial data.
+Corporate accounting is a special kind of accounting meant for businesses to record and monitor money movement.
+It deals with analyzing, classifying, collecting, and presenting a company’s financial data.

 What is Corporate Accounting?

 Corporate accounting refers to the process of recording a company’s financial transactions.
 It is a process of documenting expenses, incomes, sales and purchases over a specific time period.

 There are many different kinds of accounting – tax accounting, cost accounting, management accounting and more.
 Corporate accounting is one of these branches that help create the big picture of how money moves.

 Let’s take a deeper look into the importance of corporate accounting.

 Importance of Corporate Accounting